MA/PGDip Conference Interpreting / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Personalised training from practising conference interpreters who are accredited by the European Union and the United Nations: see a list of our interpreter trainers
+- Training from practising conference interpreters with EU or UN accreditation: see a list of our interpreter trainers

-- A course that is recognised and supported by key employers such as the European Commission and the European Parliament
+- Links to key employers such as the European Commission and the UN

-- Four additional weeks of advanced simultaneous training after your final summer exams, specifically designed to prepare you for the profession
+- Four additional weeks of advanced simultaneous training after your final summer exams

 For entry in the academic year beginning September 2018, the tuition fees are as follows: